jalivert/gravity-holder/README.md

 ## How to Make it
-Download the `.step` files in `components` and print them on your preferred setting.
+Download the `.step` files from the `parts` directory and print them on your preferred setting.
+Alternatively, you can download the `Gravity Holder v1.3mf` file and load it into a compatible slicer.
 It uses some standard M3 heat inserts and screws to hold everything together.
 You may use magnets but you don't have to.

 ## How to modify it
-TODO: I will add a directory with raw Fusion 360 files so that you can import them and modify it to your liking.
-Be aware of the license for this project if you intend to use it.
+Download and import the Fusion 360 archive files from the `fusion` directory.
+You should be able to figure out the rest.